coar-notify/coar-notify.net/webroot/content/guide/signposting/_index.md

 <link href="target-url-n" rel="relation-text-n" type="link-relation-type-n" profile="profile-url-n"/>
 ```

+Remark: These HTML &lt;link&gt; elements also provide RDF clients with an RDF representation of typed links in the form of HTML+RDFa 1.1.
+This keeps our guide in line with the [LDN recommendation](https://www.w3.org/TR/ldn/#discovery) for the discovery of LDN Inboxes.

 ### Serving very many Signposting typed links for one scholarly object

 When a platform requires serving a very large number of typed links,  the Signposting specification provides the [Link Set](org/FAIR/#linksetrec) mechanism as a solution.